-k) Financial instruments
+j) Financial instruments

-The Company's financial instruments consist of cash, receivables, accounts payable and accrued liabilities, and accounts payable with related parties.
+The Company's financial instruments consist of cash, receivables, accounts payable and accrued liabilities, accounts payable with related parties and derivative liability- warrants.
 It is management's opinion that the Company is not exposed to significant interest, currency or credit risks arising from its financial instruments.
-The fair values of these financial instruments approximate their carrying values unless otherwise noted.
-The Company has its cash primarily in three commercial banks, one in Chicago, Illinois, United States of America, one in Vancouver, British Columbia, Canada and one in Melbourne, Victoria, Australia.
+Except for derivative liabilities, the fair values of these financial instruments approximate their carrying values unless otherwise noted.
+The Company has its cash primarily in three commercial banks, one in Los Angeles, California, United States of America, one in Hamilton, Ontario, Canada and one in Melbourne, Victoria, Australia.

-l) Concentration of credit risk
+k) Concentration of credit risk

 The financial instrument which potentially subjects the Company to concentration of credit risk is cash.
 The Company maintains cash in bank accounts that, at times, may exceed federally insured limits.
-As at December 31, 2022, the Company has exceeded the federally insured limit.
+As at December 31, 2023, the Company has exceeded the federally insured limit.
 The Company has not experienced any losses in such amounts and believes it is not exposed to any significant risks on its cash in bank accounts.